NextLevel/NextLevel/README.md

 }
 ```
-Videos can also be processed using the [NextLevelSessionExporter](https://github.com/NextLevel/NextLevelSessionExporter), a media transcoding in Swift.
+Videos can also be processed using the [NextLevelSessionExporter](https://github.com/NextLevel/NextLevelSessionExporter), a media transcoding library in Swift.

 ## About

-Next Level was a little weekend project that kept going.
+Next Level was a little weekend project that turned into something more useful.
 The software provides foundational components for advanced media recording, camera interface customization, and gestural interaction customization for iOS.
 The same capabilities can also be found in apps such as [Snapchat](http://snapchat.com), [Instagram](http://instagram.com), [Vine](http://vine.co), [Peach](http://peach.cool), and others.

-It's goal is to provide a good foundation for quick integration – allowing everyone to focus on the functionality that can builds on this, such as image processing, computer vision methods like 3D photography, augmented reality, depth of field, or even new cinematographic recording techniques.
+The goal is to continue to provide a good foundation for quick integration – allowing everyone to focus on the functionality that can builds on this.
+The API provides a means to perform realtime image processing, computer vision methods, augmented reality, or even new cinematographic recording techniques.

 ### Related Projects